Cubic threefolds moduli and the Monster group

-The corresponding ball quotients have a modular interpretation (recalled below) and our notation refers to this: \emph{ct} for cubic threefold, \emph{K} for Kond\=o and \emph{DM} for Deligne-Mostow.
-We shall make use of these interpretations for the construction of the universal reflection covers. \ We also abbreviate $\G^\ct:=\G(\LL^\ct)$ and do likewise for the other cases.
+The other ball quotients also have a modular interpretation (recalled below) and our notation refers to this: \emph{ct} for cubic threefold and \emph{K} for Kond\=o.
+We shall make use of these interpretations for the construction of the universal reflection covers.
+We also abbreviate